 Report of Research Results:

-Every Mellon Summer Research Grant recipient must submit, no later than the second Monday in October, a report of research results that will be posted on DH@WLU – the website of the Digital Humanities Working Group.
+Every Mellon Summer Research Grant recipient must submit, no later than the second Monday in October, a report of research results that will be posted on DH @ WLU – the website of the Digital Initiative.
 The report may vary according to the nature of the project but in general should be in summary narrative form and one to two pages in length.
 It should include the period of work, the location of the project, the extent to which the original plan was followed, and most importantly whether the goals were met in relation to the proposal.
 References to publications or other work products resulting from the award should be listed.
 If the project goals were not met, a statement of progress should be included that is definitive enough to enable the reader to judge the extent and quality of the work done.